 Install PHP Ioncube Loaders in Debian Linux System.
 Ioncube is used as the encryption and decryption utility for PHP applications by which we can keep safe our data.
 It also can restrict PHP application to execute unauthorized.
 It also assists in speeding up the pages that are served.
 IonCube loaders are used for decoding encoded files while running on the webserver. read more details on official site.
-This tutorial will help you to install PHP Ioncube Loaders module Debian Linux system.
+This tutorial will help you to install the PHP ionCube Loaders on Debian Linux system.

 First of all download the latest ioncube loaders php modules from ioncube from ioncube download page.
 Alternatively you can also use following command to download ioncube loaders.